hugoleonardodev/deploytest/README.md

 ### Why we have this ugly `__tests__` folder ???

 -   The main idea here is to keep all files related to tests separated from others `src` folder files.
-By doing this, we prevent Webpack to load files with .test and .spec extensios.
+By doing this, we prevent Webpack to load files with .test and .spec extensions.
 And other files that are only useful on test environment.
 Like mocks, Provider and jest-setup from utils.
 -   `coverage` is a special folder that comes in when any test is runned.
 This is an automatic configuration placed on `jest.config.js` on key `coverageDirectory`
 -   Unit tests will be applied to components, layouts, and pages.